 Flying your drone safely is your responsibility, and it’s essential to be familiar with the rules and regulations surrounding drone flight before you take to the air.

-Always keep your drone in sight.
+Always keep your drone in sight

-You must maintain direct visual line of sight with your drone at all times.
+You must maintain a direct visual line of sight with your drone at all times.
 That means seeing it with your own eyes, not through a screen or monitor.
 Glasses are fine, but binoculars or other visual aids are not.

 The exception is certain automated modes, such as follow-me, but even then, you’re still responsible for safe operation at all times.